 If you provide advice to a client in September 2018 under a policy with occurrence coverage and that policy lapsed in January 2019, whether you’d be covered for a lawsuit in September 2019 depends what kind of policy you have.
 You’d have no coverage under a claims-made policy but would be covered if your policy covered you based on when the claim occurred.

 Life Coach Insurance Frequently Asked Questions (FAQ)

 If you’re looking for insurance as a life coach, you probably have many questions about how to get the right coverage.
-You can use our forum to get advice specific to your situation, or you can read on here to get some answers to frequently asked questions.
+You can read on here to get some answers to frequently asked questions.

 What Kinds of Legal Costs Does Life Coach Liability Insurance Cover?